odpi/data-governance/docs/coco-pharmaceuticals/scenarios/defining-the-data-strategy/README.md

 In Coco Pharmaceutical's case they need to reduce cycle times across business.
 Data needs to be exchanged between different parts of the business as triggers for the different lifecycles.
 New types of data needs to be collected, managed and used - all of this this implies an investment in new systems.

 Jules realizes there is a lot to do!
-He creates a siple framework that organizes what needs to be done into understandable chunks that can be delivered and measured incrementally.
+He creates a simple framework that organizes what needs to be done into understandable chunks that can be delivered and measured incrementally.
 Figure 1 shows his first attempt.

 ![Figure 1](data-strategy-framework.png)
 > Figure 1: Data Strategy Framework